tomerwolgithub/question-decomposition-to-sql/README.md

 ### Configurations

-#### Spider
-The configurations for training the different text-to-SQL models on Spider.
+Configurations for training the text-to-SQL models on **Spider**.
 Other parameters are fixed in `train.py`.

 * **SQL Gold:**
 ```bash